Sales Jargon Buster

 Contract Race – where two parties have made an offer on the same property and 2 contracts are issued, the eventual buyer being the party which is able to exchange contacts first.

-Conversion – the sub-division of residential properties into bedsits, self-container flats or maisonettes.
+Conversion – the sub-division of residential properties into bedsits, self-contained flats or maisonettes.

 Converted Flat – a part of a property which has been converted into a flat or apartment.